Førde Municipality: Sunnfjord Museum

 The Sunnfjord Museum is one of four district museums in Sogn og Fjordane County.
 The main courtyard of the outdoor museum is a cluster of 25 restored antiquarian buildings sited in a cultural landscape representative of the same period.
 These buildings provide an insight into life and lifestyles in the Sunnfjord districts around the middle of the 19th century.
 The land tenant's home is on its original site with the interior as it was at the end of the 19th century.
 In June, July and August, there are daily guided tours through the old buildings.

-Twin towns — sister cities
+Sister cities

 Førde has sister city agreements with the following places: